YodasWs/gulp-dom/README.md

 Type: `Boolean`

-By default the pugin assume that the returned value form the mutator function is a DOM document and will then serialize the value into HTML document.
+By default the pugin assume that the returned value from the mutator function is a DOM document and will then serialize the value into HTML document.

 This attribute turns this serialization on and off.
 By providing no value or `true` the returned value of the mutator function will be serialized.
-By providing `false` the returned value of the mutator function will not be serialized.
+By providing `false`, the returned value of the mutator function will not be serialized.

 If the returned value of the mutator function is a `String` this values should